Viability theorem for deterministic mean field type control systems: Introduction

 Actually, the viability theorem for the dynamical systems in the Wasserstein space was first proved in~\cite{Viability_wasserstein_probabilistic}.
 The system examined in that paper arises in the optimal control problem with the probabilistic knowledge of initial condition.
 It is described by the linear Liouville equation.
 The viability theorem proved in~\cite{Viability_wasserstein_probabilistic} relies on embedding of the probabilities into the space of random variables and it is formulated via normal cones.

-In the paper we prove the viability theorem for the deterministic mean field type control system of the general form.
-To this end we introduce a set of tangent elements to the given set.
+In the paper we prove the viability theorem for the deterministic mean field type control system of the general form for the case when the phase space of each agent is the torus.
+To this end we introduce a set of tangent elements to the given set of probabilities.
 Each tangent element is a distribution on the tangent bundle of the phase space.
 The viability theorem for mean field type control systems is formulated in the classical way: the given set of probabilities on phase space is viable if and only if the set of tangent distributions intersects with the set of distributions feasible by virtue of the dynamics.

-The result of the paper involves the probabilities on the tangent bundle of the phase space first such probabilities were studied in \cite{Gigli}.
+Our concept of tangency is close to the notion of geometric tangent space to the Wasserstein space introduced in \cite{Gigli}.
+It was studied in \cite{Gigli}, \cite{Lott}.
+In those papers the relation between the geometric tangent space and the `space of gradients' (see \cite[Definition 8.4.1]{Ambrosio} for details) is derived.

 Notice that for the Banach case the notions of set of tangent vectors (tangent cone) and subdifferential to a real-valued functions are closely related~\cite{Mordukhovich}.
 The subdifferential to a real-valued function defined on the Wasserstein space is introduced in~\cite[\S 10.3]{Ambrosio}.
 The link between this subdifferential and the set of tangent distributions introduced in the paper is the subject of the future research.

 The paper is organized as follows.
 In Section~\ref{sec:preliminaries} we introduce the general notations.
 The examined class of the dynamical systems is presented in Section~\ref{sec:MFDI}.
 The viability theorem is formulated in Section~\ref{sec:statement}.
 The auxiliary lemmas are introduced in Section~\ref{sec:lemmas}.
 Sufficiency and necessity parts of the viability theorem are proved in Sections~\ref{sect:sufficiency} and~\ref{sect:necissity} respectively.